Limits of random tree-like discrete structures: A probabilistic study of tree-like discrete structures

 Let $\gamma$ be a weighting on $\cD$, and $\kappa$ the corresponding weighting on $\Seq \circ \cD$ that assigns to each sequence of dissections $D_1, \ldots, D_t$ the weight $\gamma(D_1) \cdot \ldots \cdot \gamma(D_t)$.
 The weighting $\omega$ on the species $\cO$ that corresponds to $\kappa$ as in Equation~\eqref{eq:omw} is given by

 for each simple outerplanar map $M$, with the index $D$ ranging over the blocks of $M$.
-Let $\mathbf{w} = (\omega_k)_k$ be the weight-sequence with $\omega_k = |(\Seq \circ \cD)[k]|_\kappa$.
+Let $\mathbf{w} = (\omega_k)_k$ be the weight-sequence with $\omega_k = |(\Seq \circ \cD)[k]|_\kappa / k!$.
 Note that in the bijection of Section~\ref{sec:decompouter} each block of $M$ has a canonical root edge, depending on the location of the root edge of $M$.
 The weight $\gamma(D)$ may depend on the location of its root edge.
-We let $\mathbf{w} = (\omega_k)_k$ denote the weight-sequence given by

 In the following we study the random map $\mO_n^\omega$ drawn from the set $\cO[n]$ with probability proportional to its $\omega$-weight.
-As in Section~\ref{sec:blockcl}, we let $d_{\textsc{block}}$ denote the block-distance on the vertex set of any connected graph.
-For any rooted graph $C^\bullet$, we let $V_k(C^\bullet)$ and $U_k(C^\bullet)$ denote the $k$-neighbourhoods with respect to the graph metric and the block-metric, respectively.
+Recall that we let $d_{\textsc{block}}$ denote the block-distance on the vertex set of any connected graph, and that for any rooted graph $C^\bullet$, we let $V_k(C^\bullet)$ and $U_k(C^\bullet)$ denote the $k$-neighbourhoods with respect to the graph metric and the block-metric, respectively.

 Note that if we set $\gamma(D)=1$ for each dissection $D$, then $\mO_n^\omega$ is the uniform outerplanar map with $n$ vertices.
 If we set $\gamma(D)=\one_{D \text{ is bipartite}}$, then $\mO_n^\omega$ is the uniform bipartite outerplanar map.
 If $(\iota_k)_{k \ge 3}$ denotes a weight sequence, then we may set $\gamma(D) = \prod_F \iota_{|F|}$ with the index $F$ ranging over all inner faces of the dissection $D$, and $|F|$ denoting the number of bounding edges of the face $F$.
 So the model $\mO_n^\omega$ encompasses the case of random outerplanar map drawn with probability proportional to a product of weights corresponding to the degrees of its faces.
-The highlight of this section will be to show that for {\em arbitrary} weight-sequences $(\iota_k)_{k \ge 3}$ with $\iota_\ell \ne 0$ for at least one $\ell$ the random map $\mO_n^\omega$ has both a Benjamini--Schramm limit and a local weak limit near its root-edge.
+The highlight of this section will be that for {\em arbitrary} weight-sequences $(\iota_k)_{k \ge 3}$ with $\iota_\ell \ne 0$ for at least one $\ell$ the random map $\mO_n^\omega$ admits both a Benjamini--Schramm limit and a local weak limit near its root-edge.

-\paragraph{\em Local convergence - the infinite spine case}
+\paragraph*{Local convergence - the infinite spine case}

 We are going to apply Theorems~\ref{te:local}, \ref{te:strengthend} and \ref{te:thmben} to the random outerplanar map $\mO_n^\omega$.
 If the weight sequence $\mathbf{w}$ has type I, then the random $\Seq\circ\cD$-enriched tree $(\hat{\cT}, \hat{\beta})$ corresponds to a random locally finite outerplanar map $\hat{\mO}$ according to the bijection in Section~\ref{sec:decompouter}.
 Likewise, the $\Seq\circ\cD$-enriched tree $(\cT^*, \beta^*)$ corresponds to a random locally finite outerplanar graph $\hat{\mO}_*$.
 The two limit objects are, in general, not identically distributed.
 See Remarks~\ref{re:mapdistr} and \ref{re:mapdistr2} below for detailed descriptions of their distributions.
 Theorems~\ref{te:local} and \ref{te:thmben} yield that $\hat{\mO}$ is the local weak limit of $\mO_n^\omega$ with respect to convergence of neighbourhood around the origin of the root-edge, and $\hat{\mO}_*$ is the Benjamini--Schramm limit of $\mO_n^\omega$.
 See Figures~\ref{fi:limouter} and \ref{fi:limouter2} for illustrations of these limit objects.